The PI Property in Algebras of Polynomial Type: Introduction

 \section{Introduction}

 The earliest research on algebras satisfying polynomial identities (PI algebras) was developed by Dehn in 1922, motivated by determining what types of theorems are valid in non-Archimedean geometries (see \cite{dehn}).
-On the other hand, in 1935, Wagner in his article about the foundations of projective geometry established polynomial identities for matrix algebras and quaternion algebras, see \cite[Chapter 2]{wagner}; shortly thereafter, in 1947, Jacobson and Kaplansky laid the first foundations of what is now known as PI-theory, see \cite{jacobson, kaplansky}.
+On the other hand, in 1937, Wagner in his article about the foundations of projective geometry established polynomial identities for matrix algebras and quaternion algebras, see \cite[Chapter 2]{wagner}; shortly thereafter, in 1947, Jacobson and Kaplansky laid the first foundations of what is now known as PI theory, see \cite{jacobson, kaplansky}.
 Furthermore, Pascaud and Valette in \cite{pasca}, Cauchon in \cite{cauchon}, and Damiano and Shapiro in \cite{damiano} provide necessary and sufficient conditions for an Ore extension $R[x; \sigma, \delta]$ to satisfy a polynomial identity.
 In recent years, the study of algebras satisfying a polynomial identity (the PI property) has gained renewed interest in noncommutative algebra.
-This property serves, for instance, as a key tool for classifying the simple modules of an algebra; indeed, recent investigations on the Zariski cancellation problem, as defined by Chan, Gaddis, Won, and Zhang, require the underlying algebra under study to satisfy the PI property, see \cite{BeraMukherjee2023, ChanGaddisWonZhang2025}.\\ \\ In this article, we present in detail results from the literature on the PI property in various polynomial-type algebras, including some recently defined ones.
-In several cases, we offer alternative proofs to those available and incorporate proofs of the PI property for specific classes of algebras.
-In particular, we study double Ore extensions (Section \ref{oredobles}), two-parameter Heisenberg algebras (Section \ref{Heisenbergdedosparametros}), and two-parameter quantum matrix algebras (Section \ref{matrices2p}); for these classes, we provide a proof of the PI property distinct from that presented in \cite{BeraMukherjee2025}.
-Furthermore, a proof of this property is established for the algebra $U_q^+(B_2)$ (Section \ref{álgebraU_q+}), multiparametric quantum Weyl algebras (Section \ref{Wely cuanticas}), and biquadratic algebras with three generators (Section \ref{bicuadráticas}).
-In Section \ref{DownUpalgebras}, we consider Noetherian Down--Up algebras, for which we highlight a characterization of the PI property in terms of roots of unity, finiteness over the center, and the FBN property.
-Finally, in Section \ref{$B_q(f)$}, we consider the recently introduced family of algebras $B_q(f)$, for which additional criteria and observations are provided regarding the PI property and the role played by the characteristic of the base field in the validity of these results.
-Henceforth, unless otherwise stated, with $\K$ we will denote an algebraically closed field of arbitrary characteristic.\\ \\ Let $R$ be a commutative ring and $A$ an $R$-algebra.
-A \textbf{polynomial identity} (PI) for $A$ is a polynomial
+This property serves, for instance, as a key tool for cla\-ssi\-fying the simple modules of an algebra, establishing relations between an algebra and its center, and studying finite generation over central subalgebras.
+Moreover, in recent investigations on the Ozone group, as defined by Chan, Gaddis, Won, and Zhang, the PI property is used as a key hypothesis for the algebras under consideration; see \cite{BeraMukherjee2023, ChanGaddisWonZhang2025}.

+In this article, we present in detail results on the PI property for several algebras of polynomial type, including some recently introduced ones.